rex-schilasky/build_capnproto/README.md

-Try to build CapNProto via github actions
+GitHub actions to build [Cap’n Proto](https://capnproto.org/) library for all standard hosts.